SwagmasterMatt/credit-risk-classification/README.md

 * Model 2: After accounting for the oversampling the results are much more balanced with the recall increasing to 99% for Class 1.
 The precision for class 1 has gone down by 1%.
 For a business sense this means that the model is likely to classify a healthy loan as high risk but will very rarely classify a high risk loan as healthy.
 This is a desireable tradeoff in a "better safe than sorry" scenario.
 The capital implications is "profit lost due to incorrect classification" versus "debt gained via default due to underclassifcation"

     There is little to no change in the predictions for class 0 after utilizing the oversampling which means we maintain our high performing predictions of the majority class.
+## Recommendation

-* Recommendation : Model 2 is going to provide much better incentive for the business and will also mitigate risk.
+* Model 2 is going to provide much better incentive for the business and will also mitigate risk.
 While we had a slight increase in false positve (healthy classified as high risk), we generated a tradeoff of 54 less false negatives (high risk loans classified as healthy).

 * Over the entire data set of 77536, only 13 would have been False Negatives with a total default risk sum of $129500 - This value can be directly compared to cost saving measures after implementing the model.
 This number serves purely as a theoretical gesture since in a real scenario the business would not know the difference in a false versus true identification without further investigation.